wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 ![](/images/matrix-inverse/mi-columns.gif)

 The first thing we will do is examine the value of the pivot coefficient for the current column (the column being processed).
-For our technique to work, this value has to be different than zero.
-If it is different than zero then we can directly move to step two.
-If it is equal to zero, we will need to find another row in the matrix for this column whose value is different than zero, and swap these two rows (operation 1).
+This value has to be different than zero.
+If it is different than zero we can then directly move to step two.
+If it is equal to zero, we will need to find another row in the matrix for this column whose value is different than zero, and swap these two rows (which is the first of the permitted row elementary operations).
 However, more than one row may have values different than zero.
-So which one should we select?
-We will pickup the row whose absolute value is the highest.
+So which one should we pick in this case?
+We will pick the row whose absolute value is the highest.

 ![](/images/matrix-inverse/mi-swap.gif)

 In the example on the right, we are looking at the pivot coefficient of the second column.
-Because the value of that coefficient is zero, we swap row 2 with the rows of the second column whose absolute value is the greatest (in this example row 3).
+Because the value of that coefficient is zero, we swap row 2 with the row of the second column whose absolute value is the greatest (in this example row 3).

-We use the Gauss-Jordan elimination method to transform the original matrix to the identity matrix and perform at the same time the same operations on another matrix (mat) which, at the beginning of the function (line 3), is set to the identity matrix (the Matrix class constructor set the matrix to the identity matrix by default).
-At the end of this process, our original matrix is set with the coefficient from the second matrix (line 39 in the final code).
 If we can't find another value for the pivot coefficient (that is if all the other values in the column are zero) then the matrix can't be inverted and is singular (line 11).

+If the current column we are processing has a valid pivot coefficient, then we can proceed to the next step.

 ```
-Matrix<T, N> & invert()
+Matrix<T, N>& invertIt()
 {
-    Matrix<T, N> mat;
+    Matrix<T, N> inv;
     for (unsigned column = 0; column < N; ++column) {
         // Swap row in case our pivot point is not working
         if (m[column][column] == 0) {